Skip to content

 “Marijuana in a motor vehicle” is analogous to the “open container of alcohol in a motor vehicle” (open bottle law).
 So, the new 2023 “Open Package in a Motor Vehicle” statute covers otherwise lawful amounts of cannabis and cannabis products, in the passenger compartment of a motor vehicle, unless sealed in original retail packaging.

 And it makes marijuana in a motor vehicle a misdemeanor crime.
 Most people wish to avoid (1) a public court record saying “marijuana” and “conviction,” and (2) a conviction on the drivers license record.
-So see our prevention article: How to Avoid a Marijuana Arrest in a Car in Minnesota: Top Nine Tips
+So see:

-More on Minnesota Statutes Section 169A.36 “OPEN PACKAGE LAW”: Minnesota Marijuana in a Motor Vehicle.
+More on Minnesota Statutes Section 169A.36 “OPEN PACKAGE LAW”:

-DUI Marijuana: Minnesota marijuana lawyers
+DUI Marijuana: Minnesota marijuana lawyer

 Most DUI marijuana charges are groundless.
 But it takes an experienced marijuana DUI attorney to bring the truth to light.
 While alcohol increases impulsivity and risk-taking, marijuana decreases both.
+More on:

-Minnesota DUI Marijuana Defense
+DUI Marijuana Defense in Minnesota

-Marijuana DUI: Myth vs. Science
+Marijuana DUI: Myth vs. the Science

 FAQ: “Is marijuana wax a crime in Minnesota?”